Berkebile Oil Introduces Protection First Class solvent-free penetrating lubricant

 Additionally, solvents break down some of the essential properties of the oils they mix with and, after quickly evaporating, leave a dry, varnish-like residue that can collect dirt and may actually increase surface friction (and thus impede mechanical action).

-Protection First Class comes in a variety of container sizes designed to fit virtually any need, including a 15-ounce aerosol spray can (product number B-PFC-A), a one-gallon jug (product number B-PFC-1), a five-gallon bucket (product number B-PFC-5) and a 55-gallon drum (product number B-PFC-55).
+Protection First Class comes in a variety of container sizes designed to fit virtually any need, including a 15-ounce aerosol spray can (Article number B-PFC-A), a one-gallon jug (Article number B-PFC-1), a five-gallon bucket (Article number B-PFC-5) and a 55-gallon drum (Article number B-PFC-55).
 PFC will begin shipping immediately, and will be available through Berkebile’s exclusive distribution network.

 The company also reaches markets through Internet-based retailers serving a broad audience.
 To learn more about Protection First Class, or to become a distributor, please call (800) 732-9235.